Reasoning over User Preferences: Knowledge Graph-Augmented LLMs for Explainable Conversational Recommendations: Experiments

 \subsubsection{Automatic Evaluation}

-Table~\ref{tab:preference_quality} presents a comparative analysis of COMPASS and its variants, COM w/o KG and COM w/o GEP, on the ReDial and INSPIRED datasets.
+Table~\ref{tab:preference_quality} presents a comparative analysis of COMPASS and its variants, COM w/o KG and COM w/o GEP, on ReDial and INSPIRED datasets.
 COMPASS consistently outperforms its variants across all metrics on both datasets.
-Lexical similarity metrics (ROUGE scores) demonstrate that COMPASS generates summaries that align closely with reference texts, while higher reasoning proficiency and factual consistency scores illustrate its enhanced quality of reasoning and factual accuracy.

-The performance of COMPASS compared to COM w/o KG indicates the value of KG integration in enhancing summary quality.
-This suggests that incorporating structured knowledge grounds the model's output in domain-specific information, which is crucial for accurate preference generation.
-Moreover, the comparative performance of COM w/o GEP and COMPASS indicates that, despite the presence of structured knowledge from the KG, there remains a modality gap between graph structures and natural language, posing challenges for LLMs in fully understanding and utilizing this information.
-These results validate the COMPASS framework, and demonstrating the synergistic effect of combining KGs with LLMs, and showing the critical role of our pre-training strategy in enhancing user preference generation.
+Lexical similarity metrics (ROUGE scores) demonstrate that COMPASS generates summaries that align closely with reference texts, while higher reasoning proficiency and factual consistency scores illustrate its superior reasoning quality and factual accuracy.
+The performance gap between COMPASS and COM w/o KG demonstrates the value of KG integration in enhancing reasoning over user preferences.
+Incorporating structured domain knowledge enables more accurate preference inference and explainable summary generation.
+Moreover, the comparative performance of COM w/o GEP and COMPASS indicates that, despite the presence of structured knowledge from the KG, there remains a modality gap between graph structures and natural language, posing challenges for LLMs to effectively reason with KG information.
+These results validate the COMPASS framework, demonstrating the synergistic effect of combining KGs with LLMs and confirming the critical role of our graph entity captioning pre-training in enabling effective cross-modal reasoning for explainable preference generation.